On Meta-Prompting: Conclusion

 \section{Conclusion}

-We introduced a formal framework by which to analyze applications of LLMs (such as summarization, long-form text generation, and suggestions) with category theory.
-This framework is flexible enough to capture higher-order behaviors and abstractions such as prompt engineering and downstream generalizability.
-We used it to show that meta-prompting is task-agnostic, and argued that many known approaches to prompting can be generalized along with various aspects of LLM execution.
+We introduced a formal mathematical framework by which to analyze and characterize applications of LLMs with category theory.
+This framework is flexible enough to capture higher-order behaviors and abstractions such as prompt engineering, data generation, and downstream generalizability; all while accounting for user behavior.
+We used this framework to show formally that meta-prompting is task and system prompt-agnostic, and that known approaches to prompting can be generalized along with various aspects of LLM execution.

-Our experimental results showed that user preference is strongly in favor of meta-generated prompts and outputs.
-We showed with our framework that the effectiveness of meta-prompting stems from not limiting the model's instructions to the verbatim description of the task, but instead generating suitable, contextualized, task-related instructions.
+We also experimentally showed meta-prompting's better performance when compared to traditional prompting.
+We then used our framework to argue that the effectiveness of meta-prompting stems from not limiting the LLM's instructions to the verbatim description of the task, but instead generating suitable, contextualized, task-related instructions.

-Our work with \Prompt{} showed that it is possible to abstract out common LLM issues such as prompt sensitivity, generalizability, and user interaction; and still be able to model LLM interaction.
-We plan to extend our framework into a more detailed treatment of \Prompt{} to account for stochasticity, enrichment, and the \textbf{FinVect} category, and link that to user preferences; as well as explore reasoning under generalized meta-prompting approaches.
+Our work with \Prompt{} showed that it is possible to abstract out common LLM ICL issues such as prompt sensitivity, generalizability, and user interaction; and still be able to model LLM interaction.
+We plan to extend our framework into a more detailed treatment of \Prompt{} to account for stochasticity, enrichment, and the \textbf{FinVect} category, and link that to user preferences.
+Some prompting techniques, such as chain-of-thought, and its hybridization with Markov chains, such as Deepseek R1's \cite{deepseek} can also be modeled with our framework, although we leave it for future work.